The Maid I Hired Recently Is Mysterious: Characters

 Another maid and former colleague of Lilith's, who tries to bring her back to her former employer.
 She also harbors romantic feelings towards Lilith.

 Media

 Manga

 Written and illustrated by Wakame Konbu, The Maid I Hired Recently Is Mysterious debuted as a webcomic in 2019 before it began serialization in Square Enix's shōnen manga magazine Monthly Gangan Joker on January 22, 2020.
 The series ended serialization on September 21, 2024.
-As of November 2024, eight tankōbon volumes have been released.
+It was compiled into eight tankōbon volumes.
 In North America, Yen Press has licensed the series for English publication.